SECTION 01 / OPENING

 Applying agentic AI to architecture, engineering, and construction — where the work is instance-bound, constraint-heavy, and intolerant of generic answers.

-- aec-bench Making aec-bench Trainable with Prime Lab How aec-bench and Prime Intellect's Lab turn engineering benchmarks into verifier-backed RL environments, adapter training runs, and inspectable traces.
+- prime-lab Making aec-bench Trainable with Prime Lab How aec-bench and Prime Intellect's Lab turn engineering benchmarks into verifier-backed RL environments, adapter training runs, and inspectable traces.

 - autoformalisation Executable Standards Better tools and verifiers are not enough.
 The next harness boundary is the clause itself — turning standards, briefs, and codes into versioned predicates and replayable certificates.